 Inner Space Caverns are just north of Austin in Georgetown, Texas, and they provide the opportunity for inexperienced, curious cavers to see a wild underground world of a cave that was "hidden" for more than 10,000 years.
 Guided tours are available for all skill levels and all degrees of adventure.
 Visitors can take a low-key tour through the living cavern or join something a bit more adventurous.
 One tour takes guests through the cavern’s hidden passages, while another takes you through “off-trail” and into undeveloped sections of the cave.

 Accessible by way of the Barton Creek Greenbelt, Bullet Cave is a cave for self-guided explorers seeking a glimpse into Austin’s underground.
-At just 100 feet long, you can submerge yourself into complete darkness, crawling through 40 feet of a narrow passageway into what area cavers call the Ritual Room — a section of the cave that’s 8 feet wide and 15 feet high.
+At just 100 feet long, you can immerse yourself into complete darkness, crawling through 40 feet of a narrow passageway into what area cavers call the Ritual Room — a section of the cave that’s 8 feet wide and 15 feet high.
 From there, a narrow, 20-foot crawlspace takes explorers to the backside of the cave, where you must turn back and venture out the same way you came in.

 Less than two hours southwest of Austin, you’ll find Kendall County’s Cave Without a Name — a cave that many call the most beautiful in Texas.
 Guided tours take visitors through six different rooms, all with spectacular rock formations including stalactites, stalagmites, soda straws, cave drapery, flowstones, and rimstone dams.
-While the cave itself is beautiful to explore, Cave Without a Name also takes advantage of its incredible acoustics and hosts musical performances — underground.
+While the cave itself is beautiful to explore, Cave Without a Name also takes advantage of its incredible acoustics and hosts musical performances, all underground.

 Longhorn Caverns are another local cave system accessible by guided tour.
 Located in Burnet County within Longhorn Caverns State Park, the 11-mile cave has a rich geological history, told best by the guides who give tours of the cave’s lower levels paired with powerful storytelling about the cave’s history and the prehistoric creatures who once called this tract of land home.
 Visitors are guided through passageways and corridors with proper safety equipment, with a promise of getting both dirty and wet.